These Are All The New TV Shows Actually Worth Watching For Fall 2019

 Fall television is stressful.
-Not only do you need to keep up with all of your time-honoured favourites — but there are also dozens of new shows to juggle as well.
+Not only do you need to keep up with all of your time-honored favorites — but there are also dozens of new shows to juggle as well.
 And that problem is more extreme than ever looking at the fall 2019 schedule.

 How can anyone know what’s worth their time — let alone what all these series are actually about?